 Then he headed for Port-au-Prince to enlist the missionaries' help in requesting relief help from Nazarene Compassionate Ministries.
 By Friday, just two days after the flood, aid from the Nazarene Hunger and Disaster Fund was on its way.
-Once again, used clothing left by Work and Witness team members helped a family replace what they had lost.
+Once again, used clothing left by Nazarene Mission Team members helped a family replace what they had lost.

 The Kingdom intervened once more.
 The Messiah has come!

-Insurance policies sometimes refer to disasters like these flash floods as "acts of God."
-What a travesty on words!
+Insurance policies sometimes refer to disasters like flash floods as "acts of God."
+What a travesty of words!